Where can I find the information I need?

 Find out if you are eligible for care services, equipment, emergency care support or carer support by having your needs assessed by adult social care services.
 Ask for a needs assessment if you have any problems with disability.
 If you provide support, ask for a carer’s assessment.
 Contact your local authority for arrangements in England and Wales, or your local health and social care trust in Northern Ireland.

-For more information about social care see information sheet 10F – Your rights to social care
+For more information about social care see information sheet 10B - What is social care?

 Find our information sheets about social care at: